cpcdoy/cpcdoy.github.io/content/articles/others/tp-4.md

 ---
 title: 4.
-How to Read a Machine Learning Research Paper
+How to Read a Machine Learning Research Paper Efficiently
 date: 2024-06-11
 images:
 - /images/tp-4/paper_reading.jpg
 ---

-In this third practical work, we'll be learning **How to Read a Machine Learning Paper**.
+In this third practical work, we'll be learning **How to Read a Machine Learning Paper Efficiently**.

 # Let's Get Started

 ## Abstract

-As someone studying machine learning, you'll have to read a technical paper at several points in your life to review the current literature on the specific topic you want to research.
+As someone studying machine learning, you'll have to read technical papers at several points in your life to review the current literature on specific topics you want to research.
 You've actually already come across several papers while doing the previous [practical works](/articles/).

 Doing a *literature review* is essential when starting to work on a subject: People have probably already looked into the topic you want to study, so learning from their previous work will help you save time and reach a solution faster.